 Patients without comorbidities on oral iron therapy should have Hb and RBC indices retested at 1 month to confirm the diagnosis of IDA and to evaluate the effectiveness of treatment.
 Thereafter, evaluation of Hb and iron stores is recommended every 3 months for the first year and once thereafter if Hb and RBC indices remain normal.

 Patient Populations Requiring Special Consideration

 Patients considering gastric bypass should be evaluated for IDA prior to surgery.
 Following surgery, patients who have had gastric bypass or another bariatric surgery are at increased risk for IDA due to reduced absorption of dietary iron.
 Evaluation of iron stores via SF and Tsat is recommended every 3 months following surgery for the first year.
 A complete iron workup to assess serum iron and iron stores is recommended every year following surgery.
-See Gastric Bypass topic for more information.
+See the ARUP Consult Gastric Bypass topic for more information.